COVID-19 Management Protocols

 - impact on the community, etc.

 We will work with our local health department and emergency management department when considering a school system closure due to COVID-19 rates of infection.
 Quantifying a specific number or percentage that would trigger a closure is difficult; however, we will monitor the numbers closely everyday and consult with the health department related to an appropriate response.
+Before closing a classroom or school, the Director of Schools must seek a waiver from the Tennessee Department of Education.

 Other factors regarding school/district closures will be considered, including, but not limited to, the following: